cloudflare/cloudflare-docs/content/queues/examples/publish-to-a-queue-over-http.md

 ---
 title: Publish to a Queue via HTTP
-summary: Publish to a Queue directly via HTTP and Workers
+summary: Publish to a Queue directly via HTTP and Workers.
 pcx_content_type: configuration
 weight: 30
 layout: example